istio/istio.io/content/docs/setup/kubernetes/multicluster-install/index.md

 * [via helm plus tiller](#alternatively-use-helm-and-tiller-to-connect-the-remote-cluster-to-the-local)

-{{< idea_icon >}}
-The default behavior is to enable automatic sidecar injection on the remote clusters.
+**Sidecar Injection.**  The default behavior is to enable automatic sidecar injection on the remote clusters.
 For manual sidecar injection refer to the [manual sidecar example](#remote-cluster-manual-sidecar-injection-example)

 ### Use kubectl with Helm to connect the remote cluster to the local